vipinpv85/DPDK-Suricata_3.0/README.md

 # Long Term Support

-End of Life after multi packet ACL support.
+End of Life (no more new supprot addition & features)

 ## Purpose